compute-tooling/compute-studio/docs/TECHNICALPUBLISH.md

     The only attributes that should be edited are:
       - name - The title of the webapp (same as the project-title used with the template module)
+      - app_name - This is the name of this project's comp app package (webapp.apps.projects.{app_name}).
+      - sponsor - The COMP username of the sponsor, if applicable.
+      - username - The COMP username of the author of this app.
       - server_cost - The price of the AWS server in dollars per hour.
 A good resource to figure out which AWS server is needed for this model is the [AWS EC2 pricing page][2].
       - exp_task_time - On average, how long in seconds will each task take?
 This should be estimated carefully since a time limit will be applied to each task in the celery app.
 When the task goes over the allotted time, it will be killed.
       - exp_num_tasks - On average, how many tasks will be run?